 Over-all, crowd-funded campaigns are ‘upscaling’ their packaging.
 Crowd-funded decks are generally printed overseas and shipped via boat.
 Having a few dozen or few hundred boxes assembled by hand is not as expensive as it necessarily would be if done domestically.

-Some artists- generally those with a solid existing base of supporters- will bypass a Crowd-Funding website and run a Pre-Order campaign on their own.
+Some artists- generally those with a solid existing base of supporters- will bypass a Crowd-Funding website and run a Pre-Order campaign on their own site.
 Much of the content of Benebell Wen’s book mentioned above applies to those situations as well.

 3. Print On Demand Production